ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ### Autonomous Relying Party

+Use case name:

+: Autonomous

+Who will use it:

+: network operators

+Attestation type:

+: passport

+Attesting Party:

+: manufacturer of OS or hardware system

+Relying Party:

+: peer systems

+Claims used:

+: TBD

+Description:

 The signed measurements are sent to a relying party which must validate them directly.
+They are not sent to a third party.
 (It may do so with the help of a signed list of golden values, or some other process).
 The relying party needs to validate the signed statements directly.